synvert-hq/node-query-javascript/README.md

 4. Run `npm run test` or `npm run watch:test` to run tests.

-5. Do some changes and make tests all passed.
+5. Make some changes and make tests all passed.

 6. Push the changes to the repo.